Rookout/docs/docs/breakpoints-reference.md

 Explicit path is a dictionary with the name of the path under "name" and all the relevant arguments within the dictionary.

-Availability of different path types depends on the script [uses](rules-uses.md).

 Example:
 ```json
 "value": {